BryceDMonaco/InkyPi/README.md

     * -W \<waveshare device model\> - specify this parameter **ONLY** if installing for a Waveshare display.
 After the -W option specify the Waveshare device model e.g. epd7in3f.

+    * -f - Automatically reboots your Raspberry Pi if installation is successful.

     e.g. for Inky displays use:
     ```bash
     sudo bash install/install.sh